yours7himanshu/stdlib/docs/style-guides/javascript/README.md

 -   Even if you must use spaces, **never** mix tabs and spaces.
 This is formatting hell, as a simple find-and-replace is useless in the face of such chaos.

+- For developers using the `@stdlib/regexp/whitespace` utility, note that it treats the NEL Unicode character (`\u0085`) as whitespace, unlike ECMAScript's `\s`.
+This may cause discrepancies in whitespace-sensitive code.

 ##### Enforcement

 This project contains an [`.editorconfig`][editorconfig] file to be used in conjunction with IDE and/or browser plugins.